Montgomery v Lanarkshire Health Board: Facts

 The claimant was a woman of small stature and a diabetic under the care of a doctor during her pregnancy and labour.
-The doctor did not inform her of the 9-10% risk of shoulder dystocia, where the baby's shoulders are unable to pass through the pelvis among diabetic women as she viewed the problem being very slight and a caesarean section was not in the claimant's interest.
+The doctor did not inform her of the 9-10% risk of shoulder dystocia, where the baby's shoulders are unable to pass through the pelvis among diabetic women as she viewed the problem being very slight and believed a caesarean section was not in the claimant's interest.

 The baby suffered from severe disabilities after birth due to shoulder dystocia.
 The claimant sought damages from the health board for negligence on the part of the doctor for failing to advise her on the risk of shoulder dystocia.
 The Court of Session ruled that there was no negligence based on the Hunter v Hanley test and that there was no causation since the claimant would not have submitted to a caesarean birth even if informed of the pregnancy risk.